mrorigo/tuiql/docs/STATUS.md

 - **Feature Enhancements:**
   - Adding advanced linting and formatting capabilities to the query editor.
 [COMPLETED]
   - Enhancing the results grid with virtualized scrolling and export options.
 [COMPLETED]
+  - Implementing the help command to list all available commands and their descriptions.
+[COMPLETED]

 ---